xvrzhao/go-examples/README.md

 # Golang Snippets

-Some Go snippets I wrote which are classical, general-usage or explanatory-sense for learning, practice and memorization.
+Here are some Go code snippets that I wrote, which are classic, general usage, or explanatory.
 ## Installation

 ```bash